khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 - **_Temporary Tablespaces_** : `InnoDB` uses session temporary tablespaces and a global temporary tablespace.
 	- **_Session temporary tablespaces_** store user-created temporary tables and internal temporary tables created by the optimizer when `InnoDB` is configured as the storage engine for on-disk internal temporary tables.
 Beginning with MySQL 8.0.16, the storage engine used for on-disk internal temporary tables is `InnoDB`.
 (Previously, the storage engine was determined by the value of `internal_tmp_disk_storage_engine`.
 When a session disconnects, its temporary tablespaces are truncated and released back to the pool.
 A pool of 10 temporary tablespaces is created when the server is started.
 Session temporary tablespace files are five pages in size when created and have an `.ibt` file name extension.
 	- **_Global Temporary Tablespace_** `ibtmp1` stores rollback segments for changes made to user-created temporary tables.

+###### Doublewrite Buffer

+The doublewrite buffer is a storage area where `InnoDB` writes pages flushed from the buffer pool before writing the pages to their proper positions in the `InnoDB` data files.
+If there is an operating system, storage subsystem, or unexpected **mysqld**  process exit in the middle of a page write, `InnoDB` can find a good copy of the page from the doublewrite buffer during crash recovery.

+Although data is written twice, the doublewrite buffer does not require twice as much I/O overhead or twice as many I/O operations.
+Data is written to the doublewrite buffer in a large sequential chunk, with a single `fsync()` call to the operating system (except in the case that `innodb_flush_method` is set to `O_DIRECT_NO_FSYNC`).

+Prior to MySQL 8.0.20, the doublewrite buffer storage area is located in the `InnoDB` system tablespace.
+As of MySQL 8.0.20, the doublewrite buffer storage area is located in doublewrite files.